manumedrano/My-new-wbsite/Digitale-signature.md

   <li>Certificate or registration flyer from the City Council.</li>
   <li>Spaniards residing abroad will prove their domicile by means of a certification from the Diplomatic or Consular Representation where they are registered as residents.</li>
   <p>The obtaining process is described in more detail on the National Police Corps page.</p>
+    <p>There are other ways of getting a digital signature as you can see in this video:
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/dwqg52dlbvc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </html>